tos-kamiya/d2vg/README.md

 Example:
 ![](images/example1.png)

+### Options

+`d2vg` has several options.
+Here are some options that may be used frequently.

+`--verbose, -v`
+Verbose option.
+If specified, it will show the progress and the documents that have the highest similarity up to that point while the search is in progress.

+`--lang=LANG, -l LANG`
+Select the Doc2Vec model that corresponds to the language.
+The available languages are `en`, `ja`, `ko`, and `zh`.

+`--unknown-word-as-keyword, -K`
+In the case of a pattern containing unknown words, such words are considered keywords, and only documents matching the pattern and containing the keywords are returned as search results.

+`--topn=NUM, -t NUM`
+Show top NUM documents as results.
+The default value is 20.
+Specify `0` to show all the documents searched, sorted by the degree of match to the pattern.

+`--paragraph, -p`
+If this option is specified, each paragraph in one document file will be considered as a document.
+Multiple paragraphs of a single document file will be output in the search results.
+If this option is not specified, one document file will be considered as one document.
+A single document file will be displayed in the search results only once at most.

+`--window=NUM, -w NUM`
+A chunk of lines specified by this number will be recognized as a paragraph.
+The default value is 20.

+`--worker=NUM, -j NUM`
+Number of worker processes. `0` is interpreted as number of CPU cores.
+This may speed up searches, especially when searching from documents that have not been indexed.

 ### Keyword Search

 With the option `-K`, if there are unknown words (of the Doc2Vec model) in the query phrase, those words will be specified as keywords.